-All programs use many community resources and facilities.
-These include the public welfare services, public schools, schools for the handicapped and exceptional, rehabilitation centers, maternal and child health centers, mental hygiene clinics, homes for the aged, and physicians' offices.
+All programs utilize an increasing number of community resources located throughout the state of Indiana, including public and private, large and small hospitals, public welfare services, public schools, schools for the handicapped and exceptional, rehabilitation centers, maternal and child health centers, mental health clinics, homes for the aged, and physicians' offices.
+The selection of resources depends upon the availability of appropriate student learning experiences.